 There really is no reason to doubt that Joseph made those comments on the Kinderhook Plates.

-To view the complete pages in History of the Church by Joseph Smith that discuss the Kinderhook Plates (1978 ed.): (Pages may take a moment to load)
+To view the complete pages in History of the Church by Joseph Smith that discuss the Kinderhook Plates (1978 ed.): View Pages 372-379

 The plate boxed in red was the one that was found and exists today.